Skip to main content

 Two axes that travel with you

-Two qualitative views — cumulative cost over three years and time from decision to first documented operation.
-Categories rather than precise figures: numbers depend on team size and hosting choices.
+Two qualitative views — cumulative cost over three years, and time from decision to first documented operation.
+Categories rather than precise figures: the numbers depend on team size and hosting choices.

 Cumulative cost over three years.
 Qualitative — categories, not precise figures.